Dirty Harry: Plot

 A psychopathic sniper, later referred to as "Scorpio", shoots a woman while she swims in a San Francisco skyscraper rooftop pool.
 He leaves behind a threatening letter demanding he be paid $100,000 or he will kill more people.
 The note is found by SFPD Inspector Harry Callahan, who is investigating the killing.
 The mayor teams up with the police to track down the killer; to stall for time, he agrees to Scorpio's demand over Callahan's objections.
 During his lunch break, Harry foils a bank robbery.
 He shoots one robber and the getaway driver dead, and holds another at gunpoint with his Smith & Wesson Model 29 revolver, giving him an ultimatum:

 I know what you're thinking: 'Did he fire six shots or only five?'
 Well, to tell you the truth, in all this excitement, I've kinda lost track myself.
 But being this is a .44 Magnum, the most powerful handgun in the world, and would blow your head clean off, you've got to ask yourself one question: 'Do I feel lucky?'
 Well, do you, punk?

-Despite surrendering, the robber insists on knowing, and Harry jovially pulls the trigger, revealing the gun is empty.
+Despite surrendering, the robber insists on knowing, and Harry pulls the trigger, revealing the gun is empty.

-Harry is assigned a rookie partner, Chico Gonzalez, against his opposition to working with yet another inexperienced police officer.
+Harry is assigned a rookie partner, Chico Gonzalez, despite his opposition to working with yet another inexperienced police officer.
 Meanwhile, Scorpio is spotted by a police helicopter while staking for potential victims, but he escapes.
 Harry and Chico ride the beat, and Harry is assaulted by a neighborhood watch gang after they mistake Harry for a peeping tom.
 Chico comes to Harry's aid.
 After assisting in preventing a suicide, Harry and Gonzalez learn that Scorpio has murdered a 10-year-old African-American boy.
 Based on Scorpio's letter, the police think his next victim will be a Catholic priest, and set a trap for him.